MikaelRehman2006/CS4337_Project2/devlog.md

 Nov 25: 10:05 pm
 In this session I want to focus on adding the search mode for find_exit/2, where prolog must automatically generate a list of valid actions that is leading from the start to the exit.
 I will need to implement something like a DFS style search that would explore moves, avoids walls, stays in bounds, and tracks visited positions to prevent loops.
 The DFS should be kind of brute force in a way, I will figure it out during the code.
 This is the most complex part I feel like, but I do have helper predicates I made earlier to make it a little more easier.

+Nov 25: 11:22pm

+So in this session I was able to add the DFS based search more so that the find_exit/2 was able to automatically generate a list of actions leading from the start to the end.
+I did this by used recursion, legal actions, bounds checking and a visited list to prevent any loops.
+This completes the core maze solving functionality.